The objectives of the Association are:

 - Poster presentations.

 c.
-Other pre or post events and exhibitions may be organised in conjunction with the main conference activities, on condition that these activities will not jeopardise the success of the main event.
+Other pre or post events and exhibitions may be organised in conjunction with the main conference activities, on condition that these activities will not jeopardize the success of the main event.

 d.
-The programme structure must allow enough time for interaction and networking among participants.
+The program structure must allow enough time for interaction and networking among participants.
 Sessions should be provocative, inviting reflection and discussions.

 e.
 All speakers must have confirmed their presence and registered at least four weeks prior to the conference.

 f.
-The host is encouraged to incorporate into the event local experience through introduction of local cuisines and cultural programmes.
+The host is encouraged to incorporate into the event local experience through introduction of local cuisines and cultural programs.

 g.
-If possible, host university campus tour, should be arranged as an optional programme.
+If possible, host university campus tour, should be arranged as an optional program.

 h.
-As part of the conference programme, exhibition is also encouraged where both sponsors and members could display their products and services.
+As part of the conference program, exhibition is also encouraged where both sponsors and members could display their products and services.

 i.
 The working language of the conference is English.